alicesaant/Cybersecurity/report/README.md

     `# Password: luigi1`

 9. **Privilege escalation**
     We discover that the target system is running Linux kernel version 3.13.0.
 There is a known exploit for the 3.13.0 overlayfs local root in Ubuntu.
 We download it inside Kali Linux from https://www.exploit-db.com/exploits/37292/, rename the file to 'mario.c', and move it to the '/var/www/html' directory.
-In this way we can download the file in the target machine through apache2.
+In this way we can upload the file to the target machine through apache2.

     `sudo mv /home/kali/Downloads/mario.c /var/www/html`